 This post is part of a blog series called Leveling Up: A Guide for Programmers.
 The series covers skills you can use to learn faster, more easily, and more strategically as a programmer.

-So far we have talked about things that you can do by yourself, with resources that other folks have already created, or from the feedback of your colleagues.
-Today, let’s talk about some options available to you when you’re struggling with something and would like some one on one help.
+So far we have talked about things that you can do by yourself.
+Today, let’s talk about some options when you would like some one on one help.

 This is the first in a three part series about asking for help: